StoneStepsInc/StoneStepsWebalizer/README.md

 configuration files and command line options to produce various results.
 The evaluation order is as follows:

+  * The default configuration file, if found, is processed.

-  * Command line arguments are processed.
-If a configuration file has been specified with the `-c` option, it will be processed immediately.
-Options that are further on the command line override earlier options, including those that have been processed in the configuration file specified with the `-c` option.
-Any include files found in the configuration file are queued for further processing.
+  * Configuration files specified with the `-c` option, are processed as they are encountered.
+Values for options that are further on the command line override earlier options, including those found in any configuration files.

-  * If there was no `-c` option used on the command line, the default configuration file is processed.
-Any include files found in the configuration file are queued for further processing.
+  * Configuration files specified in `Include` directives are queued for further processing.

-  * All queued include files are processed in the order they appear in the configuration file(s).
+  * After all custom configuration files are processed, queued include files are processed in the order they appeared in their configuration files.

-If you specify a configuration file on the command line, you can override options in it by additional command line options which follow.
+If you specify a configuration file on the command line, you can override those options by additional command line options which follow.

-For example, most users will most likely want to create the default file `/etc/webalizer.conf` and place options in it to specify the hostname, log file, table options, etc.

-At the end of the month when a different log file is to be used (the end of month log), you can run The Webalizer as usual, but put the different filename on the end of the command line, which will override the log file specified in the configuration file.
-It should be noted that you cannot override some configuration file options by the use of command line arguments.

-For example, if you specify `Quiet yes` in a configuration file, you cannot override this with a command line argument, as the command line option only _enables_ the feature (`-q` option).
+Some options cannot be overridden, such as `Quiet yes` because the command line option `-q` only _enables_ this behavior and there is no option to disable it.

 The configuration files are standard ASCII text files that may be created or edited using any standard editor.
 Blank lines and lines that begin